MiSTer-devel/ZX-Spectrum_MISTer/README.md

 - F8 - 56MHz
 - F9 - pause/continue

-It's useful to switch to maximum speed when you are loading tape in normal mode.
-Due to SDRAM speed limitation 28MHz and 56MHz speeds include wait states, so effective CPU speed is lower than nominal.

 ### Memory Configurations with extra RAM:
 - **Pentagon 256K** uses bit 6 in port 7FFD to access additional memory.